gocardless/angularjs-style-guide/README.md

 1. [SystemJS](https://github.com/systemjs/systemjs)

-  - _Why_: SystemJS is an ES6 module loadher that enables us to load assets in development and transpile ES6 to ES5 in production.
+  - _Why_: SystemJS is an ES6 module loader that enables us to load assets in development and transpile ES6 to ES5 in production.

   ```js